 Step-by-Step Instructions

-- Prepare the potatoes: Place the peeled and chunked potatoes in a large pot and cover with cold water.
-Add a generous pinch of salt to the water.
-Cold water ensures even cooking and prevents the outer layers from overcooking while the center is still firm.
+Start by placing peeled, uniform potato chunks in a large pot and cover with cold water.
+Add a generous pinch of salt to the water so the potatoes season from the inside out while they cook.

-- Warm the dairy: While the potatoes simmer, gently warm the whole milk and butter together in a small saucepan until the butter melts completely.
-Keep this warm off the heat to prevent it from cooling the potatoes during mashing.
+While the potatoes cook, warm the whole milk and butter together until the butter melts.
+Keep this liquid warm off the heat so it won’t cool the potatoes during mashing.

-- Drain and mash: Drain the potatoes and garlic well.
-Return them to the pot or a large bowl.
-Using a potato masher or a sturdy ricer, mash the potatoes and garlic until silky smooth but not gluey.
-Avoid overworking, which can cause gummy texture.
+Drain the potatoes and garlic thoroughly and return them to the pot or a large bowl.
+Use a potato masher or a ricer and work quickly while the food is hot to avoid a gummy texture.

-- Incorporate the creamy elements: Gradually add the warm milk and butter mixture to the potatoes, stirring gently but thoroughly to encourage a luxuriously creamy consistency.
-Stir in sour cream if using.
-Season generously with salt and freshly ground black pepper, tasting as you go for the perfect balance.
+Gradually stir in the warm milk-and-butter mixture and fold in sour cream if using.
+Finish with salt and freshly ground black pepper, tasting as you go to hit the right balance.

 Chef’s Notes: Tips for Success

-- Simmering garlic with the potatoes mellows its sharpness.
-For a more intense punch, you can roast whole bulbs separately and fold the soft cloves in at the end.
+Simmering garlic with the potatoes softens its bite and integrates flavor evenly.
+For a pronounced roasted note, roast garlic until caramelized and then fold the soft cloves into the mash.

 Serving Suggestions to Elevate Your Mashed Potato Experience